 We've mentioned it before, but compliance is an important part of the dieline process.
 Far too many people fail to check that the barcode they've included serves its intended function.
 Rather than interacting with the merchant's POS system, a barcode that hasn't been properly vetted may spit back gibberish.

 In the same vein, there is a virtual cavalcade of regulations from entities like the FDA and the USDA which impact the icons and images on your finished packaging.
 When proofing, make sure to take the necessary time to ensure that your packing meets all regulatory compliance.

 5. Don't Cram Too Much Into Your Dieline

-Along the same lines as sizing and spacing, make sure you don't have too many logos, verbiage, and graphics jammed into the edges of your bag.
+Along the same lines as sizing and spacing, make sure you don't place visual elements like logos, verbiage, and graphics jammed into the edges of your bag.
 Not only does it make the packing incredibly difficult to read, it may also violate the above-stated compliance issue.

 Designing a High-Quality Dieline

 Graphical design is as much an art form as it is an exact science.
 There are dozens of exact specifications that need to be met in terms of color, spacing, typeset, and overall resolution.
 With so many variables to keep track of, it is all too easy to make a mistake.

 The dieline design tips and specific dieline requirements listed above are in on way comprehensive, but they are a good starting point to make sure that your finished dieline truly shines.